gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/riscv-none-gcc/releases/2017-09-13-riscv-none-gcc-v7-1-1-2-20170912-released.md

 Instructions on how to install them are available in the [How to install the RISC-V toolchain?](https://gnu-mcu-eclipse.github.io/toolchain/riscv/install/) page.

-For better control and repetability, the build scripts use Docker containers; all files required during builds are available as a separate [gnu-mcu-eclipse/riscv-none-gcc-build](https://github.com/gnu-mcu-eclipse/riscv-none-gcc-build) project.
+For better control and repeatability, the build scripts use Docker containers; all files required during builds are available as a separate [gnu-mcu-eclipse/riscv-none-gcc-build](https://github.com/gnu-mcu-eclipse/riscv-none-gcc-build) project.

 ## Checksums